Donor Egg Recipients

 Who should consider egg donation

-Egg donation is commonly indicated when women are repeatedly unsuccessful with IVF due to increasing age, severe egg factor infertility, or no response to stimulation.
+Egg donation is commonly indicated when women and egg producers are repeatedly unsuccessful with IVF due to increasing age, severe egg factor infertility, or no response to stimulation.
 The use of an egg donor can increase pregnancy rates in some of these women from <5% to as high as 65-70% with one cycle.

 Other reasons some might consider using a donated egg include:

 - Female carriers of genetic mutations

 - Women and individuals born without ovaries or who had surgical removal of ovaries

 - Patients who are rendered “menopausal” prematurely due to chemotherapy, radiation, genetic mutations (i.e., fragile x).